Breaking Cat News by Georgia Dunn for September 10, 2022

 1. The cat

-Le'letha Premium Member over 1 year ago
+Le'letha Premium Member about 2 years ago

 Yeesh.
 How timely is this?
 I just started looking around for a house (first time trying this) and the Woman is so completely right about A) the amount of financial information you have to disclose all of a sudden and B) how weird and wrong it feels.